 Jill Robinson, a modern Orthodox woman living in Connecticut, has been waiting for her “get” for over a decade, trapped and unable to move on with her life.

-Jill is an “agunot,” the Hebrew term for a woman who’s chained to her former marriage, and the numbers of the worldwide range in the hundreds to several thousands.
+Jill is an “agunah,” the Hebrew term for a woman who’s chained to her former marriage, and the estimated numbers of them worldwide range from the hundreds to several thousand.

 VICE News spoke to Rabbi Weissman from Beth Din of America (a beth din is a Jewish court) to ask why women need a get.
 “We believe that the Torah is divine law.
 We believe that there is a reason for every commandment in the Torah even if in any given situation, it's hard for us to understand the reason.
 A get is required on a very simple level because the Torah requires a get.”

 Enter ORA, the Organization for the Resolution of the Agunot, which works with women to determine a course of action to try to get their get.
 They use different tactics depending on the case, and in Jill’s case, they decided to hold a protest outside of her husband’s home in Florida.